Wedding Photo Album Tour

 Page and Image Quantity

-My albums can be printed with up to 60 pages.
+My albums can be printed with up to 50 pages (25 spreads) with the thickest style of page, or up to 80 pages (40 spreads) with a slightly thinner page style*.
 The image to page ratio is generally 2:1.
 For example, in a 20 page album, 40 images create a balanced layout.
-If 60 pages is not enough, you'll receive a substantial discount to split your images into multiple albums to create an anthology.
+If 80 pages is not enough, you'll receive a substantial discount to split your images into multiple albums to create an anthology.

 How to Choose Album Images